Economy of Maharashtra: Mumbai Metropolitan area

 The key sectors contributing to the city's economy are: finance, gems & jewellery, leather processing, IT and ITES, textiles, and entertainment.
 Nariman Point and Bandra Kurla Complex (BKC) are Mumbai's major financial centres.
 Despite competition from Bangalore, Hyderabad and Pune, Mumbai has carved a niche for itself in the information technology industry.
 The Santacruz Electronic Export Processing Zone (SEEPZ) and the International Infotech Park (Navi Mumbai) offer excellent facilities to IT companies.

 State and central government employees make up a large percentage of the city's workforce.
-Mumbai also has a large unskilled and semi-skilled self-employed population, who primarily earn their livelihood as hawkers, taxi drivers, mechanics and other such blue collar professions.
-The port and shipping industry is well established, with Mumbai Port being one of the oldest and most significant ports in India.
+Mumbai also has a large unskilled and semi-skilled self-employed population, who primarily earn their livelihood in unorganized labour sector as hawkers, taxi drivers, mechanics etc. The port and shipping industry is well established, with Mumbai Port being one of the oldest and most significant ports in India.
 Dharavi, in central Mumbai, has an increasingly large recycling industry, processing recyclable waste from other parts of the city; the district has an estimated 15,000 single-room factories.

 Mumbai has been ranked sixth among top ten global cities on the billionaire count with 28 and 46,000 millionaires, with total wealth around $820 billion 48th on the Worldwide Centres of Commerce Index 2008, seventh in the list of "Top Ten Cities for Billionaires" by Forbes magazine (April 2008), and first in terms of those billionaires' average wealth.
 As of 2008, the Globalization and World Cities Study Group (GaWC) has ranked Mumbai as an "Alpha world city", third in its categories of Global cities.
 Mumbai is the third most expensive office market in the world, and was ranked among the fastest cities in the country for business startup in 2009.